+Figure 4: Stratification Widget

-The stratification widget allows a user to see how many Veterans within a particular area (state, VISN, etc.) are within a specific risk stratification.
-In this example, 27 Veterans are in the top .1% of the risk model.
+The Stratification Widget allows a user to see how many Veterans within a particular area (state, VISN, etc.) are within a specific risk stratification.
+In this example, 5 Veterans are in the top .1% of the risk model.
 Users can click the stratification to view a roster of the Veterans included.